 Is It Time for Your Loved One to Enter a Drug or Alcohol Detox Program?

 When a person struggles with chronic substance abuse, life-threatening incidents may happen.1 Chronic substance abuse and addiction leads to compulsive behaviors.5 The sooner a person struggling with substance abuse starts to detox, the lower the risk of lasting damage and the better the treatment outcomes.6

 Substance addiction is a complex, chronic, and relapsing condition.4 It is characterized by intense and uncontrollable drug craving and compulsive drug seeking and use.2

 This type of behavior persists even in the face of devastating consequences.3 Addiction causes the person’s health to deteriorate and disrupts other aspects of an individual’s private and social life.2 They become deceitful and violent, face financial problems and legal issues, and may also resort to crime and other forms of high-risk behavior.5

-How to Pay for Emergency Drug or Alcohol Detox Programs?
+How to Pay for Same day detox (24-hour Rehab) programs for Drug or Alcohol Addiction?

 Paying for detox and subsequent treatment often seems like an insurmountable obstacle, especially if the habit has, as it often does, already caused the family’s financial situation to deteriorate considerably.8

 Public and private health insurance often provide benefits that vary according to the level or setting of care and whether or not the services are facility-based.1 Coverage and reimbursement depend on whether a service is considered to be a medical service or a substance abuse treatment service and whether a service is facility-based.1

 Although substance abuse detox is often still classified by many benefit plans as a medical service rather than a substance abuse treatment service, treatment-seeking individuals and their families do have diverse payment methods at their disposal.1